Frequently Asked Questions on Early Years Funding

 30 hours Childcare

-You can register for both the Tax Free Childcare scheme and the 30 hours on the government website.
+You can register and sign-in for both the Tax Free Childcare scheme and the 30 hours on the government website.
 The eligibility criteria is similar for both and it is all explained on their page.
-You do not have to take both schemes if you are better off using Tax Credits rather than the Tax Free Scheme they you can just register for the 30 hours.
+You do not have to take both schemes if you are better off using Universal Credits rather than the Tax Free Scheme they you can just register for the 30 hours.
 We always recommend that you do your research and work out what is the best way for your family.

 Are my hours free?